krzemienski/awesome-from-stars/README.md

 * [mozilla/DeepSpeech](https://github.com/mozilla/DeepSpeech): DeepSpeech is an open source embedded (offline, on-device) speech-to-text engine which can run in real time on devices ranging from a Raspberry Pi 4 to high power GPU servers.
 * [mozilla/DeepSpeech-examples](https://github.com/mozilla/DeepSpeech-examples): Examples of how to use or integrate DeepSpeech
 * [ml-lab/DeepVideoAnalytics](https://github.com/ml-lab/DeepVideoAnalytics): Analyze videos, perform detections, index frames & detected objects, search by examples
+* [bytedance/deer-flow](https://github.com/bytedance/deer-flow): An open-source SuperAgent harness that researches, codes, and creates.
+With the help of sandboxes, memories, tools, skills and subagents, it handles different levels of tasks that could take minutes to hours.
 * [pcroland/deew](https://github.com/pcroland/deew): Dolby Encoding Engine Wrapper
 * [sindresorhus/Defaults](https://github.com/sindresorhus/Defaults): 💾 Swifty and modern UserDefaults
 * [nmdias/DefaultsKit](https://github.com/nmdias/DefaultsKit): Simple, Strongly Typed UserDefaults for iOS, macOS and tvOS